ctlab/phantasus-doc/quick-start.md

 In this vignette we show example usage of Phantasus for analysis of public gene expression data from GEO database.
 It starts from loading data, normalization and filtering outliers, to doing differential gene expression analysis and downstream analysis.
+More detailed walk-through of the analysis is available [here]({% link tutorials/GSE53986/index.md %})

 To illustrate the usage of Phantasus let us consider public dataset from Gene Expression Omnibus (GEO) database [GSE53986](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE53986).